Determining Your Eligibility for Dental Implants: Key Factors to Consider

 Understanding Dental Implant Eligibility

-Dental implants offer a permanent solution for missing teeth, providing a natural look and feel.
+Dental implants are a popular and effective solution for replacing missing teeth, offering a natural look and feel.
 However, not everyone qualifies for this procedure, making it essential to understand the eligibility criteria before pursuing treatment.
 The process involves surgically placing titanium posts into the jawbone, which serve as artificial tooth roots to support crowns, bridges, or dentures.
-Successful implantation requires healthy gums and adequate bone structure, as the jawbone must fuse with the titanium post through osseointegration for successful integration.
+The success of dental implants largely depends on the health of the gums and the adequacy of the bone structure, as the jawbone must fuse with the titanium post through a process called osseointegration (source).

 Why You Should Learn More About Dental Implant Eligibility Today